Encrypting Data With AES GCM in Rust Using Openssl

 In the previous post

-we discussed encrypting and decrypting data with AES
+we discussed encrypting and decrypting data with AES using the chaining technique

-Galois/counter mode,
+GCM Galois/counter mode,

 another block cipher mode of operation.